Bridging Past and Future: Distribution-Aware Alignment for Time Series Forecasting: Method

 \subsection{Distribution-Aware Alignment}

-Although the predict and reconstruct branches encode their respective inputs independently, the latent spaces still diverge due to distributional shift between history $\mathbf{X}$ and target $\mathbf{Y}$.
+Although the predict and reconstruct branches encode their respective inputs independently, the latent spaces still diverge due to distributional shift between the history $\mathbf{X}$ and the target $\mathbf{Y}$.
 To explicitly bridge this gap, we introduce a distribution-aware alignment module that aligns the representations of the two branches at each layer.
-We consider the i-th layer as an example below.
+We consider the $i$-th layer as an example below.

 \paragraph{Alignment with an Additional Mapping.} Instead of aligning the raw hidden states directly, we introduce an additional linear mapping applied to the predict branch before alignment:

 This mapping layer, implemented as a lightweight Linear layer, serves to temporally reposition and normalize the highly abstracted features of the predict branch, making them more compatible with the representations from the reconstruct branch.
 Importantly, gradients from the alignment loss are only propagated to the predict branch via this Linear layer, leaving the reconstruct branch unaffected~\citep{SimSiam}.
 This asymmetric gradient flow ensures that the reconstruct branch provides a stable supervisory signal without being distorted by the alignment procedure.